-U.S. Cellular's Mobile Broadband Open Internet Practices
+U.S. Cellular's Mobile Broadband Internet Access Service and Open Internet Practices

-United States Cellular Corporation ("U.S. Cellular) supports our country's national broadband goals by helping to preserve the Internet as an open platform for innovation, investment, job creation, economic growth, competition and free expression.
-In doing so, we comply with the Federal Communications Commission's ("FCC") Open Internet Broadband Industry Rules as they pertain to U.S. Cellular as a Mobile Broadband provider.
-The purpose of this disclosure is to provide transparency into U.S. Cellular's network management practices, performance characteristics and terms and conditions of our Mobile Broadband services so that end users who subscribe to our Mobile Broadband services so that end users can make informed choices about Mobile Broadband services and providers; and so that content, application, service and device providers have the information needed to develop, market, and maintain Internet offerings.
+U.S. Cellular supports our country's national broadband goals by helping to preserve the Internet as an open platform for innovation, investment, job creation, economic growth, competition and free expression.
+In doing so, we comply with the Federal Communications Commission's ("FCC") Open Internet Broadband Industry Rules as they pertain to U.S. Cellular as a Mobile Broadband Internet Access Service provider.
+The purpose of this disclosure is to provide transparency into U.S. Cellular's network management practices, performance characteristics and terms and conditions of our Mobile Broadband Internet Access Service so that customers can make informed choices about Mobile Broadband Internet Access Service and providers; and so that content, application, service and device providers have the information needed to develop, market, and maintain Internet offerings.

 Frequently asked questions:

-- What is Mobile Broadband service?
+- What is Mobile Broadband Internet Access Service?

-- What are U.S. Cellular's Mobile Broadband network management practices?
+- What are U.S. Cellular's mobile broadband network management practices?

 - What are the current terms and conditions that pertain to U.S. Cellular's Mobile Broadband services?